wbreiler/HLCompose/README.md

 ## NOTES

 - Before using any of these Compose files, ensure you’ve checked that the specified ports are available and that directories are mapped correctly.
-After confirming the configuration, start the services with `docker compose up -d -f [file name(s)]`.
+After making sure the configuration(s) are correct, `cd` into the directory, then run `docker compose up -d`.
+Repeat for any additional services you want to run.

-- Both [Gogs](./gogs.yml) and [Homepage](./homepage.yml) want port `3000`.
+- Both [Gogs](./gogs/docker-compose.yml) and [Homepage](/homepage/docker-compose.yml) want port `3000`.
 If you decide to run both, make sure you go in and change the port allocations for one or both of them.

-- You cannot run [LANCache](./lancache.yml) and [NGINX Proxy Manager](./npm.yml) on the same host, due to them both ~~wanting~~ needing ports `80` and `443`.
+- You cannot run [LANCache](./lancache/docker-compose.yml) and [NGINX Proxy Manager](./nginxproxymanager/docker-compose.yml) on the same host, due to them both ~~wanting~~ needing ports `80` and `443`.
 If there's a way around this that I'm missing, submit a PR!

-- [LANCache](./lancache.yml) requires a .env file.
-I've attached the default .env file [here](.lancache.env).
+- [LANCache](./lancache/docker-compose.yml) requires a .env file.
+I've attached the default .env file [here](./lancache/.lancache.env).

 ## [TODO](./TODO.md)